KitaeAgency/pum/doc/form/events.rst

 2. Specific subscriber
 ----------------------

-You have to set the option 'event_subscriber' with an instance of a class which implements EventSubscriberInterface and the magic begin
+You have to set the option 'subscribers' with an instance of a class which implements EventSubscriberInterface and the magic begin

 .. code-block:: php

     $form = $this->createForm('pum_object', $object, array(
         'form_view' => $formView,
-        'event_subscriber' => new \MyBundle\Extention\Form\Listener\PumObjectSubscriber()
+        'subscribers' => new \MyBundle\Extention\Form\Listener\PumObjectSubscriber()
     ));